SlickFromMars/SlickFromMars/README.md

 # Greetings!
 Hi, I'm Slick!
-I'm just a silly programmer, nothing to special here.
+I'm just a silly programmer, based in the US!
+I like to work on small projects for fun.
+My name is not public, so if you want me for a project, you'll have to pop me a DM on Discord at `@slickfrommars`

 <img src="https://raw.githubusercontent.com/SlickFromMars/SlickFromMars/main/IMG_0956.jpeg" width=60% height=60%>

 ## Coding moment